haitell/tfcb-homework01/README.md

 # Homework #1

 This document describes the files associated with TFCB Homework 1, all of which are contained in this repository.
-The primary data file is titled [Survey_Data.xlsx](https://github.com/haitell/tfcb-homework01/blob/master/data/Survey_Data.xlsx) and is located in the data directory.
+The "tidy" version of the file containing the survery data can be found [here](https://github.com/haitell/tfcb-homework01/blob/master/data/Survey-Data_tidy.tsv) and is located in the [data directory](https://github.com/haitell/tfcb-homework01/tree/master/data).

 ## Source Code Files
   * [get_dataset.py](https://github.com/haitell/tfcb-homework01/blob/master/source_code/get_dataset.py)